Reminder on Disability Tax Deductions for Wheelchair Vans

-It’s a good time of year to remind you that if you purchased a wheelchair van, a wheelchair lift conversion for your van, or any other BraunAbility product, you could be eligible for tax deductions.
-The IRS allows tax deductions for “the cost of special hand controls and other special equipment installed in a car for the use of a person with a disability.”
+It's a good time of year to remind you that if you purchased a wheelchair van, a wheelchair lift conversion for your van, or any other BraunAbility product, you could be eligible for tax deductions.
+Under IRS Publication 502, deductions for "the cost of special hand controls and other special equipment installed in a car for the use of a person with a disability" are allowed.
+It is referred in this document as "special design" and won't cover the cost of the "regular car," but will cover the difference of a "car specially designed to hold a wheelchair."

 To establish eligibility you must have a letter or prescription from a licensed physician.
 Hopefully, you already have a prescription, because you need it to apply for your mobility rebate.
-Chrysler, Toyota and GM all offer a rebate of up to $1,000 if you have modified one of their new, eligible vehicles and provide them with the necessary supporting documents.
+Chrysler, Toyota, Honda, and Ford all offer a rebate of up to $1,000 if you have modified one of their new, eligible vehicles and provide them with the necessary supporting documents.
 Every mobility program is different, so check with your BraunAbility dealer or with us in our Financing Options.

-In most states the same prescription can be used to exempt your Entervan, Rampvan, CompanionVan or other conversion from state and local sales taxes.
+In most states, the same prescription can be used to exempt your wheelchair van or other vehicle mobility product from state and local sales taxes.
 Again, check with your BraunAbility dealer.
 They would be your best source for this information.

 My tax information is courtesy of my favorite IRS employee.
 Jim Stephan, who is also a BraunAbility wheelchair van customer, is the only IRS employee I know.
 Rather than looking like a fearsome IRS agent, Jim looks more like a mild-mannered accountant.
 His wife, Jill, is also a BraunAbility customer.